maxrmorrison/torchcrepe/README.md

 For more fine-grained control over pitch thresholding, see `torchcrepe.threshold.Hysteresis`.
-This is especially useful for removing spurious voiced regions caused by noise in the harmonicity values, but has more parameters and may require more manual tuning to your data.
+This is especially useful for removing spurious voiced regions caused by noise in the periodicity values, but has more parameters and may require more manual tuning to your data.